aleen42/PersonalWiki/projectManagement/review/review.md

 - Every project should have a well-defined objective.
 - Projects should be developed in increments.
 - Resources in a project should be used effectively because they are limited.
+- One of the main reasons why project management is challenging is because of the factor of uncertainty.
 -

 #### False

 - A difference between operations and projects is that operations end when their objectives have been reached, whereas projects do not. (*wrong reason: projects also end when objectives have been reached*)
-- A project manager’s primary role is to provide the funding for a project. (*wrong reason: it's the project sponsors to provide*)
+- A project manager's primary role is to provide the funding for a project. (*wrong reason: it's the project sponsors to provide*)
--
+- Questions about how a team will track schedule performance is related to a project's scope. (*wrong reason: it's the project sponsors to provide*)

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../pic/tail.gif"></a>